Switching between different versions of epilepsy medicine

 What is the guidance about switching between versions of my medicine?

-The Medicines and Healthcare products Regulatory Agency (MHRA) has published guidance about prescribing epilepsy medicines.
-The guidance puts epilepsy medicines into 3 categories, based on the risk that switching between versions could lead to seizures or side-effects.
+The Medicines and Healthcare products Regulatory Agency (MHRA) regulates medicines in the UK.
+The MHRA has published guidance about prescribing epilepsy medicines.
+The guidance puts epilepsy medicines into 3 categories.
+These show how safe it is to switch to a different version.

 This is what the MHRA says about prescribing medicines in each category: